scg-unibe-ch/ese2016-team7/documentation/srs.md

 - If an auction ends unsuccessfully, the manager is messaged with the possibility to restart the auction with (optional) adjusted parameters.(_Done_)
 - When a user doesn't enter a bid high enough, he is told so by a nice looking message (_done_)
 - There is an instant buy option (_Done_)
-- If a user instant buys an ad, the highest bidder will be informed of that by a message appropriately. (_To be done_)
+- If a user instant buys an ad, the highest bidder will be informed of that by a message appropriately. (_Done_)
-- If a user instant buys an ad, the manager is messaged and told who bought the property and for how much, including a link to the ad. (_To be done_)
+- If a user instant buys an ad, the manager is messaged and told who bought the property and for how much, including a link to the ad. (_Done_)

 <h5>Messages</h5>
 - In the messages the user can choose between the following three options: